siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-05-the-role-of-cyber-insurance-in-modern-risk-management.md

-In this blog post, we’ll explore the role of cyber insurance in risk management, its benefits, challenges, and how it complements other cybersecurity measures.
+In this article, we’ll explore the role of cyber insurance in risk management, its benefits, challenges, and how it complements other cybersecurity measures.
 ## Understanding Cyber Insurance